AhaDNS/dns-server-setup/README.md

 Ansible playbook to easily deploy new DNS servers.
 This playbook is used to deploy all AhaDNS DNS server nodes.
+This playbook also gives you the option to deploy a server that only answers to DNS queries over encrypted channels such as DNS-over-HTTPS and DNS-over-TLS.

 ## Intended usecase